Common Motorcycle Road Hazards

 Animals

-According to one report, tens of thousands of animals have become roadkill after getting hit by motorists in California.
+According to one report, tens of thousands of animals have become roadkill after being hit by California motorists.
 These include deer, lions, birds, lizards, and other wild animals.

 If you’re at a halt due to an animal in front of you, check your mirror and blind spot before maneuvering around the animal.
 Always travel at slow speeds to allow enough time for braking or evading the animal.